monolyhq/monolyhq-old.github.io/_docs/team-abstract.md

 ### Alexander Jonghoon Keum (금종훈)
 #### Co-founder and CBO (Business)
 - Former Consultant at A.T.
 Kearney, Ernst & Young and IBM GBS
-- Economics at Columbia University in the City of New York
+- BS in Economics from Columbia University in the City of New York
 <br>
 <br>
 <br>